THE GIFTS OF REVELATION

-The spontaneous divine transmission of a specific word of knowledge you need in a specific situation can come to you as an intuition, impression, inner voice, a mental picture, or come to you in a dream, vision or trance.
+The spontaneous divine transmission of a specific word of knowledge you need in a particular situation can come to you as an intuition, impression, inner voice, a mental picture, or in a dream, vision, or trance.

-Whichever way it comes, this gift is always revelatory or informative in nature – it reveals to you specific information in a supernatural way.
+Whichever way it comes, this gift is always revelatory or informative – it reveals to you specific information in a supernatural way.

 The Scripture is replete with instances of manifestation of this gift.

-It was through the word of knowledge that Prophet Elisha knew that his servant, Gehazi, had run after Naaman to collect the gifts he rejected.
+Through the word of knowledge, Prophet Elisha knew that his servant, Gehazi, had run after Naaman to collect the gifts he rejected.
 Elisha could not have known that by any natural means (2 Kings 5:20-27).

-Similarly, it was through the word of knowledge that the hypocrisy and deception of Ananias and Sapphira was revealed to Peter.
+Similarly, through the word of knowledge, the hypocrisy and deception of Ananias and Sapphira were revealed to Peter.
 He didn’t know that they kept back a part of the proceeds through any natural observation or investigation, but through the aid of the Holy Spirit (Acts 5:1-10).

 Second, the Word of Wisdom:

-This is not a general or natural wisdom that can be gained through study, education, observation, research or experience.
+This is not a general or natural wisdom gained through study, education, observation, research, or experience.
 The word of wisdom is a spontaneous supernatural understanding of a situation.

-It is a spontaneous supernatural insight, instruction, direction, or revelation of how to solve a knotty problem or situation.
+It is a spontaneous supernatural insight, instruction, direction, or revelation of solving a knotty problem or situation.
 It is a supernatural ability to operate or manifest God’s kind of wisdom in a specific situation or circumstance.

-The word of wisdom gives you a spontaneous divine understanding of a situation, of what to say, of what to do, or of how to act appropriately in a given complex situation or circumstance.
+The word of wisdom gives you an intuitive divine understanding of a situation, what to say, what to do, or how to act appropriately in a given complex situation or circumstance.

-It was through the word of wisdom that Joseph was able to correctly interpret Pharaoh’s dreams and to proffer divine and perfect solution to the problem of seven years famine in the land of Egypt (Gen. 41:21-46).
+Through the word of wisdom, Joseph was able to interpret Pharaoh’s dreams correctly and proffer a divine and perfect solution to the problem of seven years of famine in the land of Egypt (Gen. 41:21-46).

-It was also through the word of wisdom that James was able to quell the dissension and dispute in the early Church over the circumcision of the Gentiles who had become born again (Acts 15:1-31).
+Through the word of wisdom, James was able to quell the dispute in the early Church over the circumcision of the Gentiles who had become born again (Acts 15:1-31).

-The gifts of word of wisdom and word of knowledge are closely related and interactive, but are two distinct gifts.
+The gifts of words of wisdom and knowledge are closely related and interactive but are two different gifts.